University Medical Practice5 Pritchatts RoadEdgbastonBirmingham, B15 2QUTel: 0121 687 3055 option 1

 Please check first that you live in the practice area boundary.
 The inner boundary is for all residents.
 The outer boundary is for students only.

 After that, complete the registration form below, attach your photograph and either use the automatic emailing facility or bring the completed form in with you on your first visit to the practice.
 You can also post us the forms and this will complete your registration - we may need to contact you if there are any clarifications needed.

 Note that there are different forms for Birmingham University students, non-student adults (and students at other institutions), and children.
 Please complete the forms as fully as possible and note that if you score 5 or more on the alcohol questionnaire, then you will need to see the practice nurse to complete your registration.

-Note that Student Registration is ONLY for Birmingham University students (see the student hall of accommodation page to check your address).
+Note that Student Registration is ONLY for University of Birmingham students (see the student hall of accommodation page to check your address).

 We ask ALL patients to provide some form of ID prior to completing registration as an NHS patient on a temporary or full-time basis.
 It is essential that before you proceed to register you have your NHS number to hand.